EYFS - The Early Years Foundation Stage Curriculum

 Children are encouraged to sing, compose and perform using a variety of percussion and other sound makers.
 They will have the opportunity to listen to all sorts of music and learn about concepts of sequence, pitch, rhythm and time.

 Assemblies and celebrations

-At Meridian Community school we are always looking to celebrate children’s achievements.
+At Meridian Community School and Nursery we are always looking to celebrate children’s achievements.
 Reception children attend a weekly commendation assembly focusing on individual children’s achievements and successes.
 Parents and/or carers are invited to these assemblies to make sure the children feel really special on their big day.